 when a UE receives an activation command [10, TS 38.321] for CSI-RS resource(s) for channel measurement and CSI-IM/NZP CSI-RS resource(s) for interference measurement associated with configured CSI resource setting(s) in slot n, the corresponding actions in [10, TS 38.321] and the UE assumptions (including quasi-co-location assumptions provided by a reference to a TCI-RS-SetConfig) on CSI-RS/CSI-IM transmission corresponding to the configured CSI-RS/CSI-IM resource configuration(s) shall be applied no later than the minimum requirement defined in [10, TS 38.133].
+If a TCI-RS-SetConfig in the list is configured with a reference to an RS associated with QCL-TypeD, that RS can be an SS/PBCH block, periodic or semi-persistent CSI-RS located in same or different CC/BWP.

 R1-1801115 Summary of offline discussions on QCL Nokia